Utility poles are in need of lots of vegetation management to keep them safe.

 For example (as seen above), if a T&D utility wants to ensure a 25-foot gap between the highest point vegetation will potentially grow and the lowest point the power line will sage under extreme conditions, they need to have precise data regarding the measurements of the trees, bushes and power lines to measure whether the vegetation is dangerous close or not.

 HD imagery is also another piece in the puzzle.
-Due to the fact that the fixed annual cycles are no longer reliable, extremely high quality definition images are instrumental in understanding where a bush or tree is at in its stage of maturity.
-Cameras with HD capability, paired with locational information can give utilities that missing data to more accurately see and predict when trees will start opening their leaves or buds and when they will begin to grow into dangerous territories.
+Because the fixed annual cycles are no longer reliable, extremely high-quality definition images are instrumental in understanding where a bush or tree is in its stage of maturity.
+Cameras with HD capability, paired with locational information, can give utilities the missing data to more accurately see and predict when trees will start opening their leaves or buds and when they will begin to grow into dangerous territories.

-Some global leaders already have the software which perfectly compliments Mosaic’s hardware, such as GE’s Visual Intelligence Platform
+Some global leaders already have the software, which perfectly complements Mosaic’s hardware, such as GE’s Visual Intelligence Platform